Momofuku Ando

-Momofuku Ando (安藤 百福, Andō Momofuku), born Go Pek-Hok (吳百福 (Gô͘ Pek-hok)), was a Taiwanese-born Japanese inventor and businessman who founded Nissin Food Products Co., Ltd. He is known as the inventor of Nissin Chikin Ramen, the first brand of commercially available prepackaged instant noodles, and the creator of the brands Top Ramen and Cup Noodles.
+Momofuku Ando (安藤 百福, Andō Momofuku), born Go Pek-Hok (吳百福 (Gô͘ Pek-hok)), was a Taiwanese-born, ethnic Chinese, Japanese inventor and businessman who founded Nissin Food Products Co., Ltd. He is known as the inventor of Nissin Chikin Ramen, the first brand of commercially available prepackaged instant noodles, and the creator of the brands Top Ramen and Cup Noodles.

 Early life and education

 Ando was born Go Pek-Hok (吳百福 (Gô͘ Pek-hok)) in 1910 into a wealthy family in Chiayi, Taiwan, when Taiwan was under Japanese colonial rule.
 He was raised by his grandparents within the city walls of Tainan following the deaths of his parents.
 His grandparents owned a small textiles store, which inspired him, at the age of 22, to start his own textiles company, using 190,000 yuan, in Daitōtei area in Taipei.
 In 1933, he traveled to Osaka, where he established a clothing company while studying economics at Ritsumeikan University.